begla/Intrinsic/README.md

 Intrinsic is a Vulkan based cross-platform game and rendering engine.
 The project is currently in an early stage of development.

+The Intrinsic repository is hosted on [GitHub](http://www.github.com/begla/Intrinsic).
 You can find some simple build and setup instructions in `GETTING_STARTED.md`.

-The Intrinsic repository is hosted on [GitHub](http://www.github.com/begla/Intrinsic).

 Contributions and general support are welcome at any time.
-If you would like to join the Intrinsic Slack team, go ahead and request an invitation via [Slackin](https://slackin-eexzwpyjqk.now.sh).

 # Build Status